Recent Retro & Vintage

-Pop culture’s love affair with all things retro and vintage seems to be an enduring phenomenon, making it worthwhile to learn how to design retro logos.
-With a vintage logo design, you can not only make your logo pop, but you can also create something so instantly recognizable that it becomes a statement as well as a brand.
+First of all, pop culture’s love affair with all things retro and vintage seems to be an enduring phenomenon.
+Making it worthwhile to learn how to design retro logos.
+Furthermore, with a vintage logo design, you can not only make your logo pop, but you can also create something so instantly recognizable that it becomes a statement as well as a brand.

 The ABCs of Retro Design

-The basics of designing a vintage/retro logo are generally the same as with other types.
+For example, the basics of designing a vintage logo design/retro logo are generally the same as with other types.
 Leveraging common sense along with knowledge of your brand, product, and overall idea are the most important aspects.
-You have to begin with a rough outline of the logo.
+First of all, you have to begin with a rough outline of the vintage logo design.
 That is where some designs get hung up, so try to make it an easy-to-follow process:

 1) Create a brief outline, whether you make a sketch or jot more abstract ideas